rescript-lang/rescript-compiler/CONTRIBUTING.md

 ### Building the Bundle

-The entry point of the JSOO bundle is located in `jscomp/main/jsoo_refmt_main.ml`, the code for packing the compiler into a single compiler file is located in `jscomp/snapshot.ninja`, and the script for running JSOO can be found in `scripts/repl.js`.
+The entry point of the JSOO bundle is located in `jscomp/main/jsoo_playground_main.ml`, the code for packing the compiler into a single compiler file is located in `jscomp/snapshot.ninja`, and the script for running JSOO can be found in `scripts/repl.js`.
 A full clean build can be done like this:

 ```
 # We create a target directory for storing the bundle / stdlib files
 mkdir playground && mkdir playground/stdlib

-# We build the ReScript source code and also the bytecode for jsoo_refmt_main.ml
+# We build the ReScript source code and also the bytecode for the JSOO entrypoint
 node scripts/ninja.js config && node scripts/ninja.js build

 # Now we run the repl.js script pointing to our playground directory (note how it needs to be relative to the repl.js file)
-PLAYGROUND=../playground node scripts/repl.js js_refmt_compiler
+PLAYGROUND=../playground node scripts/repl.js
 ```

 _Troubleshooting: if ninja build step failed with `Error: cannot find file '+runtime.js'`, make sure `ocamlfind` is installed with `opam install ocamlfind`._